Step 2: Run a simulation

 While the SMOG team provides support for use of these models with Gromacs and OpenMM, we are grateful to other research groups that have ported (and provide support for) SMOG models in additional software package, including NAMD and LAMMPS.

-Gromacs: SMOG models will work with any version of Gromacs (>v3).
+Gromacs: Many types of SMOG models will work with Gromacs.
+We have tested versions as late as 2020.
 For descriptions of how to perform a simulation using Gromacs v4 or v5, see our SMOG models in Gromacs page.
 There is also information available in the SMOG 2 manual.

 NAMD: Thanks to the Luthey-Schulten group, NAMD supports force fields generated with smog-server or SMOG 2.